The greatest WWE wrestlers of all time

 Capes, chairs, choke-slams and chaos – WWE has been entertaining generations of families since the early 1980s.
 Whether you’re a fan of the classic heroes or modern-day villains, taglines like 'Whatcha gonna do, brother?!' have stood the test of time, proving that wrestling has always been way more than a fringe sport.

-Ahead of our brand-new TV show, WWE's Greatest Moments, the team at BLAZE is asking the important question: Who is the best wrestler in WWE of all time?
-Here’s the star-studded lineup that body slammed its way into our hearts.
+Ahead of our brand-new TV show, WWE's Greatest Moments, here’s a star-studded lineup of some of history's greatest wrestlers that body slammed their way into our hearts.

 Even non-wrestling fans know the name Stone Cold Steve Austin.
 The six-time WWF/WWE Champion, two-time Intercontinental Champion and four-time Tag Team Champion broke straight into mainstream culture, becoming a true media icon known for his tiny trunks, foul-mouthed brawls and MMA-influenced style.